-To ensure conformity with French import standards as to quality, sanitary, and ingredient criteria, some products could be subjected to laboratory testing.
+To ensure that quality, sanitary, and ingredient criteria are conform with EU-28 and French import standards, some products could be subjected to laboratory testing.
 This is often done for canned fruits and vegetables, beer, and dairy products, including yogurt.